Army of Thieves: Plot

 Angry at Brad's actions, Gwendoline and Korina leave the crew.
 However, the original plan was to ditch Sebastian after the three heists were complete.
 The women head back to Potsdam and reunite with Sebastian, telling him that the pursuit of the Wagner challenge is more important to them than any monetary gain.

 The trio heads to St. Moritz, location of the last safe in Europe, while Interpol also arrives.
 Delacroix's team believes they have a lead on the theft, only to be tricked again by them.
 They hijacked the safe during its transfer from the casino.
 Their hijacking also usurps Brad and Rolph's idea of robbing the safe.

 Gwendoline and Sebastian leave St. Moritz on a lorry, chased by Brad and Rolph.
 Korina, caught by Interpol, manages to warn them about the other two before selling them out in exchange for her family's safety.
 Sebastian has to crack the safe in the lorry while Brad, Rolph, and Interpol pursue them.
 He succeeds, finding another large haul of cash.
 However, before they can leave with it, Rolph and an increasingly unstable Brad arrive.
 Gwendoline overpowers and handcuffs them to the truck for Interpol to find before leaving with Sebastian.

 Before escaping on a boat from the town of Hallstatt, Austria, Sebastian and Gwendoline confess their mutual feelings.
 However, Delacroix catches them, resulting in a standoff between him and Gwendoline.
 Out of love for Sebastian, she sacrifices herself to be arrested so that he can escape, promising to find him once she is free.
 Sebastian goes, vowing he will be reunited with Gwendoline one day.

-Later, Scott Ward and Maria Cruz find Sebastian's (now by Ludwig Dieter's name) locksmith shop in California.
+Later, Scott Ward and Maria Cruz find Sebastian's (now going by Ludwig Dieter's) locksmith shop in California.
 They offer him the chance to crack Wagner's legendary "missing" safe, which Gwendoline and Sebastian had resolved to break together once she was free; Ludwig accepts the job.